Need more information on planning for retirement?

 $609,230 | $200,000 | 10X income at that time |

 This cohort includes many people who are verging on or already in retirement.
-As you can see, a large percentage remains far below the recommended savings goal of 10X annual salary at age 67.
-With a median annual wage of $54,1845, whether or not a shortfall will present serious challenges to any one individual will depend on their specific circumstances.
-But it is safe to say that almost everyone would do better with more savings than less.
-Hopefully, you're not at this point and can start saving sooner rather than later.
-If you need help getting started, consider speaking to a financial professional.
+Retirement savings typically peak in the 65-74 age range and begin to decline as individuals shift from accumulation to spending down of their assets.
+As you can see, with a median annual wage of $63,554, a large part of this group remains far below the recommended savings goal of 10X annual salary at age 67.18 The challenges presented by a shortfall will vary will depend on specific circumstances, but it’s safe to say that almost everyone would do better with more savings than less.
+If you need help figuring out how to do that, consider speaking to a financial advisor.

 No matter what your age or how much you’ve saved to date, it’s a good idea to keep these basic savings tips and guidelines top-of-mind, even if some may seem like “no brainers”:

-Open an individual retirement account and/or an employer-sponsored 401(k).
-Also, consider life insurance products that offer a cash value component and other savings vehicles that may help provide tax advantages, especially if you max out on other retirement account contributions.
+If your employer offers a sponsored 401(k) plan, contribute enough to get the full employer match.
+Also, consider life insurance products that protect family finances and offer a cash value component, as well as other savings vehicles like annuities that may help provide tax advantages, especially if you max out on other retirement account contributions.

-Review your retirement plan at least twice a year, adjusting contributions and investments as needed to stay on track.
+Life changes, and so should your retirement plan.
+Review your retirement plan at least twice a year, or after major life adjustments to adjust contributions and investments as needed to stay on track.
+Develop a plan before retirement for the most tax efficient way to withdraw money from your pre-tax and savings accounts.

 Nothing can derail a retirement plan as quickly as high-interest debt — especially from credit cards.
 Try not to carry more debt than you can handle and aim to retire debt-free if possible.

-If you don’t currently have a financial professional, Guardian can help.
-A Guardian Financial Professional will listen to your needs, help define your goals, and work with you to better understand the retirement savings process and make the appropriate decisions.
+If you don’t currently have such a person, Guardian can help.
+A Guardian financial advisor will listen to your needs, help define your goals, and work with you to better understand the retirement savings process and make the appropriate decisions.
 Here’s how to find someone near you:

 What will your retirement look like?
 Try our retirement planning tool.